RTeeen/Instructions-Markdown-/WSL.md

 Linux Subsystem was originally created by Microsoft to run android apps on Windows.
 This project was shutdown and Microsoft imported this module as a feature for Windows 10.

-In order to install WSL via the simplified method, you need to signup for the Insider Program to access Beta features that are under tests to be fully implemented on Windows.

-The signup process is well-explained in the Microsoft's website.
+1. In order to install WSL via the simplified method, you need to signup for the Insider Program to access this feature.
+The signup process is well-explained in the [Microsoft's website](https://insider.windows.com/getting-started).

 > 2.2 Your installed version of Windows 10 should be build 20262 or higher.

-You can update your windows from Startup menu by searching "windows update" and clicking "check for updates" button.
+2. You can update your windows from Startup menu by searching "windows update" and clicking "check for updates" button.

 <img src="./assets/linux/Windows_update.png" alt="CMD_ADMIN" width="700"/><br><br>

 >2.3 Enter the following command in your Terminal to begin the installation.

-After the following requirements are in place, open the windows command prompt (CMD) with administrator privileges from the Startup menu .
+3. After the following requirements are in place, open the windows command prompt (CMD) with administrator privileges from the Startup menu .

 <img src="./assets/linux/CMD_ADMIN.png" alt="CMD_ADMIN" width="700"/><br><br>
+4.
 ```
     wsl --install
 ```
-This command will automatically install Linux Ubuntu as the default distribution.
+* This command will automatically install Linux Ubuntu as the default distribution.
 If you want to install a different distribution, you can add a flag to the same command as following:
 ```
     wsl --install -d /Distribution Name/
 ```
-Your WSL should be ready after the restart.
+5. Your WSL should be ready after the restart.
 Open the installed Linux app and it should finalize the setup automatically.

 <img src="./assets/linux/Terminal.png" alt="CMD_ADMIN" width="1000px" /><br><br>